pacodelacruz/pacodelacruz.github.io/_posts/2018-03-24-my-participation-on-the-global-integration-bootcamp-2018-in-melbourne.md

 date: 2018-03-24 10:34
 author: Paco de la Cruz
 comments: true
+category: Speaking
-categories: [Azure Integration Services, Azure iPaaS, Conference, Logic Apps]
+tags: [Azure Integration Services, Azure iPaaS, Speaking, Logic Apps]
 ---
 This year, we had the second edition of the Global Integration Bootcamp, an event focused on the integration platforms of Microsoft.
 I participated talked about what's new on Microsoft's Azure iPaaS, also know as Azure Integration Services.
 Here my slides: